 Few leaders are as successful as Bill Belichick, 3-time Super Bowl winning head coach of the New England Patriots.
 I am currently reading Michael Holley’s book War Room.
 In this book Holley gives an unprecedented look into the leadership style of Coach Belichick and his former proteges, Scott Pioli, who became the general manager of both the Patriots and Kansas City Chiefs, and Thomas Dimitroff, current GM of the Atlanta Falcons.

 The book’s first chapter is devoted to their time with the Cleveland Browns.
-As I was reading, I noticed 13 habits that new leaders can practice to become highly successful.
+As I was reading, I noticed 13 practices that new leaders can practice to become highly successful.

 - Highly Successful New Leaders Have Thinking Skills - When Belichick became head coach of the Browns, it is immediately noted that he was full of ideas.